 - Hidden Beach

 - Secret Beach

 - Tapiotan Island

 This is the least popular boat tour in El Nido.
-If you go on a group trip we would recommend you to choose tour D because chances are high, that the boat won’t be full on this tour.
+If you go on a group trip, we would recommend you choose tour D because chances are high that the boat won’t be complete on this tour.